Heat pumps vs. oil furnace heating: What’s better in 2026?

 Oil furnaces

 Oil furnaces can cost between $6,400 and $9,200 to install, with an average cost of $7,400.
-A new oil furnace can usually be fitted to existing ducts within a home, but additional modifications may be required to allow the oil tank to be regularly refilled.
+A new oil furnace can usually be fitted to existing ducts within a home, but additional modifications may be required to allow the oil tank to be regularly refilled, which can add to the cost.

 You'll typically pay more to install a heat pump system than an oil heating system.
-But once installed, heat pumps are significantly more efficient than oil heat and don’t require regular refueling—more on that in the next section.
+But once installed, heat pumps are significantly more efficient than oil heat and don’t require regular refueling (more on that in the next section).
+Plus, remember: with a heat pump, you're getting both heating and cooling from one system, rather than installing an oil furnace and then having to install a separate AC.

-Unique aspects of your home could require additional work or materials to properly install heat pumps or oil heating, which could increase the price.
-It’s best to consult with an HVAC professional to get an estimate on installation costs for your unique situation.
+Also, treat all these cost figures as estimates—unique aspects of your home may require additional work or materials to properly install heat pumps or oil heating, which could increase the price.
+It’s best to get multiple quotes from different HVAC installers before deciding based on price.

 Upgrade your heating & cooling with a heat pump